Recipe Collection: Breakfast Burritos |

 admin June 24, 2010

-While I was out of town a few weeks ago, we had some breakfast burritos at the breakfast bar.
+In 2010, while I was out of town, we had some breakfast burritos at a breakfast bar.
 They were SO good.
-They had soft, white flour tortillas, lots of cheese, some eggs, sausage, fried potatoes…all kinds of yummy stuff.
+They had soft, white flour tortillas with eggs, sausage, fried potatoes, and lots of cheese inside…all kinds of yummy stuff.
 I knew I had to make them at home, only healthier.

 Ingredients: